-Disregard regular collections of current child support, maintenance payments, family support (combination of child support and maintenance) or Child Support Arrearage as income.
+Disregard regular collections of current child support, maintenance payments, family support (combination of child support and maintenance) or Child Support Arrearage A payment for past payments owed. as income.

 Count non-regular collections of arrears as an asset (3.3.1).